davejacobs/letters-web/app/views/api.md

     require "letters"

-If you're in a Rails app, do this before Bundler loads all of your other gems -- like at the top of `boot.rb`.
+For Rails apps, there may be conflicts with the `t` method in `ActionPack`.
+To handle that conflict, do not require all of Letters.
+Instead:

+    require "letters/patch/rails"

 If you don't want to patch everything, you can patch classes and objects a la carte: